aprt5pr/lansible-role-ocserv/README.md

 ### Gotchas
 - This role (currently) does not:
    - Configure any source NAT.
 You'll need to configure this manually (e.g. `firewall-cmd --zone=public --add-masquerade`).
-   - Manage the firewall - you may be unable to connect to the VPN remotely.
+   - Manage the firewall
+     - Clients may be unable to connect to the VPN remotely.
 The following should get you up and running:
        - `firewall-cmd --zone=public --add-port=443/tcp`
        - `firewall-cmd --zone=public --add-port=443/udp`
+     - Connected clients will be able to access services that are listening on all addresses(!)

 ### How can I contribute code to this project?